Bridging Loan vs Mortgage: Which Is the Right Choice for You?

 • However, many factors can affect loan costs, and in terms of interest rates, a mortgage can also be expensive in the long run.
 So, it does come down to which option suits your current circumstances best.

-You can find more information here for the specifics on bridging loan costs.
+You can find more information here about the specifics of bridging loan costs.

 Our bridge loan calculator is a great way to get an initial quote or an idea of what you can expect to pay with bridge finance.